Kinetina/snort-/README.md

 * Bayesian Network DO NOT support continuous data for now.
 ```

-Data set is acquired from [UCI Machine Learning Reposito
+Data set is acquired from [UCI Machine Learning Repository](http